 Provincial team athletes also take-on leadership roles within their respective clubs.
 Throughout the 2019-2020 season, McClure and fellow team-mate Grace McIntyre, volunteered to teach weekly evening ski lessons to Halifax Nordic Ski Club’s young participants, at The Links at Brunello.
 At the heart of our province’s history of cross-country ski culture are dedicated volunteers with a passion for promoting the sport.
 Gaining technical skiing expertise, along with connecting to the greater cross-country ski community is an important aspect of our provincial team program.

-On behalf of the CCNS board of directors and the cross-country ski community we extend our heartfelt congratulations on this achievement.
+On behalf of the CCNS board of directors and the cross-country ski community we extend our heartfelt congratulations on this achievement, Fiona.
 Wishing you every success in your cross-country ski training for the upcoming season.

 History – Bryan Scallion Award